MicrosoftDocs/powerapps-docs/powerapps-docs/app-from-sharepoint.md

 ms.custom: mvc
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 01/17/2018
+ms.date: 01/18/2018
 ms.author: mandia

 ---
-# Quickstart: Create an app using SharePoint list
+# Quickstart: Create an app using SharePoint

-Using a SharePoint Online list, create an app automatically within PowerApps.
+Using a SharePoint Online list, you can automatically create an app within PowerApps.
 Every generated app automatically includes a screen to browse records, a screen that shows record details, and a screen to create or update records.
-You can customize the app to suit your needs.
+You can then customize the app to suit your needs.
+If you're brand new to PowerApps, this is a quick way to get a working app using your SharePoint data.

 In this article, you create a new app, select an existing SharePoint Online list, and then see what you created.

-**Before you begin**

-* Custom lists can be used; libraries cannot be used
-* You can show data in some types of columns, such as **Choice** and **Picture**, but you can't update that data
-* For any column names that contain a space, **\_x0020\_** is added.
-For example, **"Column Name"** displays as **"Column_x0020_Name"**.

 If you're not signed up for PowerApps, [sign up for free](https://web.powerapps.com/signup?redirect=marketing&email=).

 ## Prerequisites

 This quickstart uses SharePoint Online.
-So, you need a SharePoint Online URL that also has a SharePoint list.
+So, have SharePoint Online URL that also has a SharePoint list ready.

 ## Sign in to PowerApps